-Much better if you can hop across that big ravine on Matt Dearden's Pilatus PC-6 Turbo Porter, a robust single-engined aircraft that seats up to ten passengers.
+Much better if you can hop across that big ravine on Matt Dearden's Pilatus PC-6 Turbo Porter, a robust single-engined aircraft that seats up to 10 passengers.

 Shortest intercontinental regular commercial flight

-Since launching the company in 1957, Royal Air Maroc has grown into a fleet of 47 aircraft which fly to 87 destinations across the world.
+Since launching the company in 1957, Royal Air Maroc has grown into a fleet of 54 aircraft.

 Tangiers (Morocco) to Gibraltar (British Overseas Territory)